GovTechSG/techpass-user-docs/docs/edit-profile.md

 ## Audience

-TechPass users.
+TechPass users who can access TechPass portal.

 ## Prerequisites

-You need the following to edit your TechPass profile via TechPass portal:
+You need the following to edit your TechPass profile via the TechPass portal:

 - An active TechPass account.
 - A non-SE GSIB device.